What is a National Insurance number?

 - your parents or guardians are getting Child Benefit for you

-If you're between 16 and 20 years old and haven't received a National Insurance number contact the National Insurance Registrations Helpline on 0845 3000 168 for advice.
-Lines are open from 8.30 am to 5.00 pm Monday to Friday.
+If you're between 16 and 20 years old and haven't received a National Insurance number, contact the National Insurance registration helpline for advice:

 When and how to apply for a National Insurance number